Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 - Work with your child on consequences for breaking family rules.
 Apply these consequences consistently.
 For example, you and your child might agree that they lose access to the PlayStation for a day if they behave aggressively.

-- Praise your child for attempts at independence – for example, when they remember to follow a family rule like hanging up their jacket.
+- Praise your child for trying to be independent – for example, when they remember to put their house key on a table near the front door.
 This can encourage your child to keep trying.

 Developing friendships for teenagers with ADHD